Context-level Language Modeling by Learning Predictive Context Embeddings: Experiments

-We begin by evaluating the scaling behavior of ContextLM on the GPT2 family, referred to ContextLM-GPT2, trained on OpenWebText under matched compute budgets of the baseline GPT2.
-Figure~\ref{fig:scaling_law} presents the perplexity as a function of model parameters, training tokens, and training FLOPs.
-Across all three scaling dimensions, our model consistently outperforms the GPT2 baseline.
+\paragraph{Scaling Law on GPT-2} We begin by evaluating the scaling behavior of ContextLM on the GPT-2 family, referred to ContextLM-GPT2, trained on OpenWebText under matched compute budgets of the baseline GPT-2.
+Figure~\ref{fig:scaling_law} reports the perplexity as a function of model parameters, training tokens, and training FLOPs.
+Across all three scaling dimensions, our model consistently outperforms the GPT-2 baseline.
+Moreover, we compare ContextLM against the Parameter-Matched (PM) baselines, constructed by adding two standard Transformer layers, in Table~\ref{tab:pm-model_performance}.
+These results demonstrate the favorable scaling of our method.

-When scaling by parameter count from $124$M to $1.5$B (Figure~\ref{fig:scaling_law}, left), ContextLM-GPT2 achieves stable perplexity gains over the baseline, indicating that the improvement is preserved as model capacity increases.
-With a $1.5$B model size and increasing training tokens (Figure~\ref{fig:scaling_law}, middle), ContextLM-GPT2 reaches lower perplexity while using $23\%$ fewer training tokens, demonstrating improved data efficiency.
-Controlling for training FLOPs (Figure~\ref{fig:scaling_law}, right), ContextLM-GPT2 consistently achieves lower perplexity at matched budgets, using $20\%$ less training FLOPs, highlighting that its gains stem from more efficient utilization of compute rather than higher cost.

-As shown in Table~\ref{tab:contextlm_results_ppl}, our model achieves consistently lower perplexity than the baseline on OpenWebText, Wikitext, and Lambada datasets.
-Notably, the XL-scale variant attains an average perplexity of 25.93, corresponding to a 17.8\% reduction compared to GPT2-XL, indicating significantly improved modeling of long-range dependencies and contextual coherence.

-Overall, these results indicate that ContextLM-GPT2 achieves a more favorable scaling law than GPT2: gains are stable with model parameters, convergence requires fewer training tokens, and the performance-to-training FLOPs is consistently improved.
-This suggests that context-level supervision introduces a richer training signal that scales more efficiently than standard next-token prediction.